geopm/geopm/tutorial/README.md

 operations.
 In addition to sleeping, the loop does a memory intensive operation, then a compute intensive operation, then again does a memory intensive operation followed by a communication intensive operation.
-In this example we are again using geopm without including any geopm APIs in the application and using LD_PRELOAD to interpose geopm on MPI.
+In this example we are again using GEOPM without including any GEOPM APIs in the application and using LD_PRELOAD to interpose GEOPM on MPI.

-2. Adding geopm mark up to the application
+2. Adding GEOPM mark up to the application
 ------------------------------------------
-Tutorial 2 takes the application used in tutorial 1 and modifies it with the geopm profiling markup.
+Tutorial 2 takes the application used in tutorial 1 and modifies it with the GEOPM profiling markup.
 This enables the report and trace to contain region specific information.

 3. Adding work imbalance to the application